 Picking the right target market enables you to become laser focused on addressing their particular challenges.

 If you try to market your products and services to an undefined audience, you most likely will fail.
-Many small business owners avoid making a decision to target a specific market and try and be “all things to all people” because not making a decision feels less risky.
+Many business owners avoid making a decision to target a specific market niche.
+They try and be “all things to all people” because not making a decision feels less risky.
 That is far from reality.

 Being clear about who you work with increases efficiency, eliminating wasted time and money on activities that are random and unfocused.
 And despite being a prominent marketing myth, defining a target market will not limit your business.
 Directing your marketing efforts towards a specific market increases the clarity of your message and heightens your visibility to a much broader market.